 10.50AM - 11.15AMNetworking and refreshment breakNetworking and refreshment break

 11.15AM - 12.00PM2A.
 Panel discussion: What does a diverse board look like?

 The Charity Commission's Taken on Trust research confirmed that the state of diversity on charity boards is dire: 92 per cent of trustees are white, men outnumber women by two to one, and the average age

 of trustees is 61.
 Just as worryingly, 75 per cent are richer than average.
 We're no longer shocked by these statistics, but what are we doing to address them?
 Join this session to hear our expert panel consider the reasons behind the lack of diversity, propose tangible solutions, and share some good practice that's already taking place.

-Ben Kernighan, deputy chief executive and Chantal Chang, young trustee, Leap Confronting Conflict; Sandra Kerr, chair, Elevation Networks and race equality director, Business in the Community; Shane Ryan, senior head of partnerships, Big Lottery Fund; Patti Whaley, interim chair, ActionAid UK; Dr Sarabajaya Kumar, senior teaching fellow in voluntary sector policy and leadership, UCL
+Ben Kernighan, chief executive and Chantal Chang, young trustee, Leap Confronting Conflict; Sandra Kerr, chair, Elevation Networks and race equality director, Business in the Community; Shane Ryan, senior head of partnerships, Big Lottery Fund; Patti Whaley, interim chair, ActionAid UK; Dr Sarabajaya Kumar, senior teaching fellow in voluntary sector policy and leadership, UCL

 11.15AM - 12.00PM2B.
 Good financial management for trusteesProper strategic oversight of your charity’s finances is about much more than reading numbers on a page – all trustees need to understand the financial model that underpins their charity’s activities, and the drivers that affect its sustainability: diversification and predictability of income, flexibility of costs, effective systems and controls, risk appetite, reserves policy, and more.
 Join this session to learn the right questions to ask to assess the robustness of your business model in light of the skills and capacity of your team, and determine where your board might need to focus its time and attention.